Updated on 25/4/2021

 Together with water and food, mosquitoes are the most common illness carriers.
 It’s important to keep yourself protected as much as you can all the time.
 Sleep under a mosquito net and use a mosquito repellent every day.
 There are plenty of brands out on the market.
 I haven’t tried them all, but what you want is a strong one that contains DEET (the chemical that keeps insects away) or states that it’s specific for tropical areas.

 Power outages are common in many areas of Africa.
 They might not last long or go unnoticed thanks to a secondary generator, but they happen often and are unpredictable.

-A little solar panel to charge your phone can help you for emergencies.
-If you need a laptop or other electronics devices working all the time, I suggest you to pack a power bank to keep always charged, so to have a source of electricity available in case of cut outs.
+A little solar panel to charge your phone can help you in emergencies.
+If you need a laptop or other electronic devices working all the time, I suggest you to pack a power bank to keep always charged, so as to have a source of electricity available in case of cut-outs.